yohannzaoui/McIntosh-DS200/README.md

 - **Options Popup** — Floating panel for Shuffle, Repeat, A-B, and Tone controls; closes on outside click
 - **Standby Button** — Red button triggers a clean application reload

+### Desktop App (Electron)

+- **Multimedia Keyboard Shortcuts** — Play/Pause, Next, Previous keys work system-wide, even when the app is in the background
+- **Windows Taskbar Controls** — Thumbnail toolbar with ⏮ / ▶⏸ / ⏭ buttons directly in the Windows taskbar preview; icon updates live with playback state
+- **"Open With" Support** — Associate audio files (MP3, FLAC, WAV, MP4, M4A, AAC, OGG) with the app; double-clicking a file or dragging it onto the app icon loads and plays it immediately
+- **Single Instance** — A second launch passes its files to the running instance instead of opening a new window
+- **Portable Build** — Packages as a single `.exe` with no installation required (via `electron-builder`)

 ---

 ## Getting Started